 ECLIPSED – Patricia Burke Brogan’s powerful account of a Magdalene laundry in the 1960s

-Presented by dlr Mill Theatre and directed by Kate Canning, Eclipsed by Patricia Burke Brogan is an award winning play set in a Magdalene laundry during the 1960’s.
-When Eclipsed was originally premiered by Punchbag Theatre 28 years ago, the scandal of Ireland’s Magdalene laundries was only just beginning to emerge.
+Presented by dlr Mill Theatre and directed by Kate Canning, Eclipsed by Patricia Burke Brogan is an award winning play set in a Magdalen laundry during the 1960’s.
+When Eclipsed was originally premiered by Punchbag Theatre 28 years ago, the scandal of Ireland’s Magdalen laundries was only just beginning to emerge.

 During her summer holidays, novice and teacher Patricia Burke Brogan was sent to the Magdalen laundry in Galway’s Forster Street to help supervise the women.
 What she saw shocked her and ultimately played a role in her decision to leave the order.
 She has remained an active member of the Catholic Church, but never forgot what she had seen these women endure.
 The result was Eclipsed.

 Starring Rachel O’Connell as Brigit and Laoise Sweeney as Sister Virginia, it is one of the first plays to tell the story of the Magdalen laundries and was inspired by Patricia’s own experience as a young novitiate at the laundry.
 Her play highlights the plight of four women who struggled to bear the austerity of their existence and desire to break the shackles of this landmark era of societal repression.
 This is a poignant, funny, moving and sad play.

 Patricia Burke Brogan’s writing is a stark reminder of the brutal intolerance of ‘female deviance’ in our country’s not so distant past, while also being brought on a finely crafted journey of friendship, love, hope and survival.